 Yorktown should have a vibrant economy that provides abundant job opportunities and contributes to an improved and fair local tax base.
 To better withstand market fluctuations, there should be a diverse range of businesses, with prosperous office and light industrial uses and thriving, attractive commercial centers.
-The five hamlet business centers should be enhanced and improved, so that they not only provide shopping and services, but also function as centers of community life (within the context of overall reduction of future density within the hamlets).
-Uses within hamlet centers, including any iIntensification of those uses, within hamlet centers should be compatible with (but not precede) existing or planned follow or can connect with (but not precede) appropriate infrastructure improvements provided by the developer, other private entities, Town, State or others as appropriate.
+The five hamlet business centers should be enhanced and improved, so that they not only provide shopping and services, but also function as centers of community life.
+Uses within hamlet centers, including any intensification of those uses, should be compatible with (but not precede) existing or planned infrastructure improvements provided by the developer, other private entities, Town, State or others as appropriate.

 - Crompond.
 The Bear Mountain Triangle, Yorktown's major opportunity site for economic development, should have a mix of senior housing, office, and retail uses, and possibly a hotel or country inn as well, and the commercial strip along Route 202 should be greened with preservation of open space on the north side of Route 202. - Jefferson Valley.
 The mall should continue to serve as a major regional shopping destination.
 Meanwhile, Hill Boulevard should be transformed into a walkable "Main Street" with connections to the lakefront, which should have improved public access and recreational attractions for families and people of all ages, which should strengthen other hamlet uses. - Mohegan Lake.
-While proactively working to improve infrastructure and traffic conditions along the Route 6 corridor, the Town should encourage pedestrian-oriented shopping, a diversity of senior housing (including senior housing), and upgrading of commercial sites. - Shrub Oak.
+While proactively working to improve infrastructure and traffic conditions along the Route 6 corridor, the Town should encourage pedestrian-oriented shopping, a diversity of housing (including senior housing), and upgrading of commercial sites. - Shrub Oak.
 The historic and scenic quality of East Main Street corridor should be preserved, with landscaping and façade enhancements and the shopping nodes at the western and eastern ends of the corridor should be significantly improved in terms of circulation and attractiveness. - Yorktown Heights.
 As Yorktown's downtown, this business center should continue to have a mix of civic institutions, parks, and shopping.
 A pedestrian-oriented "Main Street" with small shops and restaurants should be created along Commerce Street, complementing the large-format shopping centers and building a sense of place.